Business Loans

 However, if you need to file a paper return, the mailing address depends on your state and whether you’re filing Form 940 with or without a payment.
 You can find mailing addresses in the IRS Instructions for Form 940.

-The due date of Form 940 is Jan.
+The due date for Form 940 is Jan.
 31 to report the federal unemployment taxes you owe for the prior year.
 However, you may have to make payments each quarter throughout the year.

 If you deposited all FUTA tax when due, you have until Feb.
 10 to file Form 940.

-When depositing FUTA taxes through EFTPS, be sure to schedule your payment before 8:00 p.m.
+When depositing FUTA taxes through the Electronic Federal Tax Payment System (EFTPS), be sure to schedule your payment before 8:00 p.m.
 ET one calendar day prior to the due date.
 That way, you’ll leave time for the deposit to go through without being late.

 If EFTPS is down when you need to make a payment, you’re still responsible for paying on time.
-You can make EFTPS payments by phone 24 hours per day, seven days per week, by calling 1-800-555-3453.
+You can make EFTPS payments by phone 24 hours a day, seven days a week, by calling 1-800-555-3453.

 If you paid wages to employees in more than one state or paid wages in a state that allows a credit to your FUTA tax rate, you need to file Schedule A (Form 940) along with your Form 940.
 This form helps you calculate your credit amount.